gfena/AncestryLength/README.md

 # Output files

-The AncestryTrack program produces two output files: a log file and a csv file.
+The AncestryLength program produces two output files: a log file and a csv file.

 The CSV (.csv) is the main output which contains the length of measured local ancestry tracts and the relative haplotype (or individual if --[nohap] was selected).